-Lenovo recommends three major considerations to financial services customers as they scale tech support services to be both proactive and responsive to all end user needs.
+Lenovo recommends three major considerations to media and entertainment SMBs as they scale tech support services to be both proactive and responsive to all end user needs.

 Identify User Types & Needs

 - Define your different user types and the jobs they perform; do some of your users need faster problem resolution or other special requirements?